ekrzina/neural-language-models/README.md

 - negative
 - neutral

-Any number of sentiments can be analysed this way given a correctly-structured and balanced dataset.
+Any number of sentiments can be analyzed this way given a correctly-structured and balanced dataset.
 The dataset for the application has not been included due to it being custom made and large, but sample sentences have been provided.